 Cook the onion, garlic, and potatoes

-- In a large skillet, (I prefer cast iron for this recipe), heat the oil over medium heat, and add the garlic and the onion.
-Cook over medium heat for 5 minutes.
+- In a large skillet, heat the oil over medium heat, and add the garlic and the onion.
+Cook over medium low heat for 5 minutes.

 - While the onion and garlic cook, peel and dice your potatoes.
-Then add them to the skillet, followed by the salt and the pepper.
-Mix so everything is evenly distributed, and cook over medium heat for 7 minutes.
-Stir occasionally.
-If the potatoes are sticking too much to the bottom of the pan, turn the heat down to medium low, and add a little more oil.
+Add them to the skillet, followed by the salt and the pepper.
+Mix so everything is evenly distributed, and cook over medium heat for 3 minutes, stirring occasionally.

 Add the liquids and seasonings

-- Taste a potato.
+- Uncover, and taste a potato.
 It should be cooked through.
-If it is not, simmer for a few minutes longer and taste again.
+If not, simmer uncovered for a few minutes longer, and taste again.

 Bring it all together

-- Now add the frozen peas and the chickpeas.
-Stir them in, and cook over medium low until the peas and the chickpeas are heated through, about 5 minutes.
+- Now add the frozen peas, chickpeas, and spinach.
+Fold them in, and keep folding until the spinach begins to wilt and the peas are heated through, about 5 minutes.

-- Serve over Basmati rice, sprinkle cilantro over the top of the curry, and add a dollop of Greek yogurt if desired.
+- Stir in a little lemon or lime juice to taste, then serve the curry over Basmati rice.
+Sprinkle cilantro over the top of the curry, and add a dollop of Greek yogurt if desired.
 Enjoy!